Cricklade: Cricklade Manor Preparatory School

 This private school is non-selective and has around 200 pupils aged 3–13.
 It is housed in the late 19th-century Manor House, which until 2017 housed a prep school linked to Prior Park College, Bath.

 Former schools

 Meadowpark School was an independent school established in 1996 for children aged 4–11, which closed in 2021.
 It was housed in the former St Mary's School, built in 1860 just south of the Town Bridge.

 Churches

 Anglican

 St Sampson's is the town's Church of England parish church.
-Dating back to the 12th century, it is dedicated to the 5th-century Welsh saint, Samson of Dol.
-The present building rests on the remains of another, Saxon church of AD 890.
-The main part was built in 1240–80, although on closer inspection, the earlier work can still be seen.
+Dating from the 12th century, it is dedicated to the 5th-century Welsh saint, Samson of Dol.
+The present building rests on the remains of another, Saxon, church of AD 890.
+The main part was built in 1240–1280, although on close inspection the earlier work can still be seen.
 The large tower with four corner pinnacles, the dominant landmark of the town, was built in 1551–1553 by John Dudley, 1st Duke of Northumberland, father-in-law to Lady Jane Grey.
 The church is a Grade I listed building.